 On psychological measures of undesirable characteristics, men outscore women on measures of cruelty, closed-mindedness, hostility, narcissism, and self-indulgence.
-And, to top it all off, men die earlier than women—about five years earlier on average.
+To top it all off, men die earlier than women—about five years earlier on average.

-Sorry, men.
-I know that doesn’t paint a very flattering picture of the male gender.
-And it’s not only not a flattering picture, but it’s also a rather puzzling one.
-And, it’s particularly puzzling given that we normally assume that men in most societies have it better than the women do.
+It doesn’t paint a very flattering picture of the male gender.
+It’s not only an unflattering picture, but it’s a rather puzzling one, particularly puzzling given that we normally assume that men in most societies have it better than women do.

 But why would the advantaged gender be so much more maladjusted, antisocial, and unhealthy?
-I think that’s an interesting and important question because the answer may tell us something about how to reduce certain social problems that are created mostly by men.
+That’s an interesting and important question because the answer may tell us something about how to reduce certain social problems that are created mostly by men.

 This difference between the genders is an extremely complex issue, and the experts don’t agree on its answer.
 But it provides a good example for looking at how behavioral scientists think about and confront complex questions.

-First, there may be some evolutionary and biological process at play.
+First, there may be some evolutionary and biological processes at play.
 These differences between men and women can be seen around the world, and they don’t map easily onto cultural variables.

 Some of these differences might be traced to testosterone, for example, which helps to make men more aggressive, dominant, competitive, and willing to take risks than women.